aspose-cells/Aspose.Cells-API-References/english/javascript-cpp/pivotfield/_index.md

 | index | number | the index of the pivotItem in the pivotField. |
 | isHiddenDetail | boolean | whether the specific PivotItem is hidden |

+**Remarks**

+NOTE: This method is now obsolete.
+Instead, please use PivotField.PivotItems[int].IsDetailHidden property instead .
+This method will be removed 12 months later since August 2026.
+Aspose apologizes for any inconvenience you may have experienced.

 ### hideDetail(boolean) {#hideDetail-boolean-}

 Sets whether the detail of all PivotItems in a pivot field are hidden.
 That is collapse/expand this field.